charlieshanley/tortoise-tax/README.md

 #### A language to express tax codes

-A key challenge for developing tax return preparation software is that tax codes are complicated, there are many of them (1 for the federal govt and 50 for states just in the US), and they change frequently.
+A key challenge for developing tax return preparation software is that tax codes are complicated, there are many of them (just in the US there is one for the federal government and are 50 for the state governments), and they change frequently.
 As a result, for a project like this to succeed it is crucial that writing, reading, and revising tax code specifications be as easy as possible, and as broadly accessible as possible to people with tax expertise.

 This project aims to satisfy that requirement by separating the specification of tax codes entirely from other concerns (namely the implementation of the interview